BabylonJS/Documentation/content/start/chap6/chap6intro.md

 ---
-title: Getting Started - Chapter 6 - Build a Particle Fountain
+title: Introduction - Chapter 6 - Build a Particle Fountain
 image:
 description: Learn the basics the basics of the Babylon.js particle system in chapter 6.
 keywords: getting started, start, chapter 6, intro, particles